grafana/agent/docs/developer/release/prerequisites.md

 git config --global tag.gpgSign true
 ```

-If you are on macOS or linux and using an encrypted GPG key, `gpg-agent` may be unable
+If you are on macOS or linux and using an encrypted GPG key, `gpg-agent` or `gpg` may be unable
 to prompt you for your private key passphrase.
 This will be denoted by an error
 when creating a commit or tag.
 To circumvent the error, add the following into
 your `~/.bash_profile`, `~/.bashrc` or `~/.zshrc`, depending on which shell you are using: